rjshvjy/puvi/.dev-index/packs/opening-balance.md

   - Shared with: batch-production, blending, material-writeoff, purchase, sku-production, unknown
   - Impact: Changes will cascade to these modules
 - **materials** (HIGH RISK)
-  - Shared with: batch-production, blending, material-writeoff, purchase, sku-management, sku-production, unknown
+  - Shared with: batch-production, blending, material-writeoff, purchase, sku-management, sku-production, system-config, unknown
   - Impact: Changes will cascade to these modules
-- **suppliers** (MEDIUM RISK)
+- **suppliers** (HIGH RISK)
-  - Shared with: purchase, unknown
+  - Shared with: purchase, system-config, unknown
   - Impact: Changes will cascade to these modules

 ### Integration Points